-Rare earth elements (REE) are a group of 15 elements referred to as the lanthanide series in the periodic table of elements together with scandium and yttrium.
-The last two elements exhibit similar properties to the lanthanides and are found in the same ore bodies.
+Rare earth elements (REE) consist of 17 elements, including the 15 lanthanides from the periodic table, along with the transition metals scandium and yttrium.
+The latter two elements exhibit similar properties to the lanthanides and are typically found in the same ore deposits.
 REEs are key components in many electronic devices that we use in our daily lives, as well as in a variety of industrial applications.

 Key facts

-• Canada has some of the largest known reserves and resources (measured and indicated) of rare earths in the world, estimated at over 15.1 million tonnes of rare earth oxide in 2022.
+- Canada holds some of the largest known resources of rare earths globally, estimated at over 15.2 million tonnes of rare earth oxide in 2024.

-• Manufacturing permanent magnets is the largest global use for REEs, accounting for 43% of total demand in 2021.
+- The manufacturing of permanent magnets is the largest global use for REEs, accounting for 48% of total demand in 2024.

-• China is the world’s largest producer with an estimated 168,000 tonnes of REEs in 2021, accounting for 61% of global mine production.
+- China is the world’s largest producer with an estimated 270,000 tonnes of mined REEs and 215,000 tonnes of refined REEs in 2024, accounting for 69% of global mined production and 90% of global refined production.

-• Many countries, including Canada, have rare earths resources but producing REE metals requires complex separation and refining processes.
+- Although many countries, including Canada, have REE reserves and resources, producing these metals involves complex separation and refining processes.

 Learn more about rare earth elements